wirelessregistry/goprofui/README.md

 3. The line chart JS library is D3's.

-4. Goprofui's internal package is forked from pprof's internal package.
+4. goprofui's internal package is forked from pprof's internal package.
 It is covered by the BSD-license in LICENSE_internal_pkg.